 With so much to offer, Microsoft released many different editions of the Office suite, making it easier to acquire.
-A large number of people use Office day-to-day, and the needs of individuals and businesses all over the world vary drastically from one another.
+Many people use Office daily, and the needs of individuals and businesses all over the world vary drastically from one another.

 Perpetual Microsoft Office

 Get Office how it used to be in the good old days.
 With a one-time purchase, you get access to the essentials of what Office is all about.
 Even the latest releases, such as Microsoft Office 2019 Home and Student, offer a perpetual license allowing you to acquire the software with only one payment.